Dominion Exhibition

 The Dominion Exhibition was an exhibition held annually in Canada from 1879 to 1913.
 Every year the federal government awarded the role of host of the exhibition to one of the country's larger fairs.

 The first exhibition was held in Ottawa in 1879, and the final exhibition was held in Brandon, Manitoba in 1913.
-The outbreak of the First World War meant no exhibition was held in 1914, and the event was not revived after the war.
+The outbreak of the First World War meant no designation was made in 1914, and the designation of a national exhibition was not revived after the war.

 The "Dominion Exhibition Display Building II" in Brandon, a wooden building purpose-built for the 1913 exhibition, was designated a National Historic Site of Canada in 1999 as it is the only known surviving building constructed for the Dominion Exhibition.